top of page

 Following consultation with Wingecarribee Shire Council and the NSW Rural Fire Service, Transport Heritage NSW took steps to close the illegal crossings in order improve safety for both road users and rail traffic in Balmoral.

 All legal rail crossings remain open.
-As part of the Loop Line Upgrade Project, THNSW is upgrading five crossings to ensure they remain of high standard for the community.
+As part of the Loop Line Upgrade Project, THNSW is upgrading five level crossings to ensure they remain of high standard for the community.

 THNSW is working hard to balance safety in and around the rail corridor, as well as concerns raised by local residents regarding adequate emergency access.
 THNSW will continue to work with the appropriate authorities to ensure residents have safe passage in emergencies.